licjon/reference-finder/README.md

  Reference Finder will compare each sentence in the manuscript to each reference and help you find which reference supports the sentence in the manuscript as well as provide sentences from each reference that are most likely to give support.

- Essentially, this program takes a text or docx file and compares each sentence to each sentence in multiple PDFs and returns information about what has matched in each PDF, such as:
+ Essentially, this program takes a text, docx, or PDF file and compares each sentence to each sentence in multiple PDFs and returns information about what has matched in each PDF, such as:

 - Total words matched